 The maximum penalty is half the distance to the goal line even if a larger penalty would otherwise be assessed.

 The Clock: The last two minutes of a half can take a long time to play.
 Throughout the game, the clock is stopped whenever there is an incomplete pass or the player with the ball runs out-of-bounds.
 And the clock is stopped temporarily when there's a first down so the officials can move the chains at the side of the field that are used to measure the 10 yards.
 And each team has 3 time-outs they can call per half to stop play for a couple of minutes.
 In the last 2 minutes, the offense uses incomplete passes and running out-of-bounds just to stop the clock.
 Unlike professional football, there is no "two minute warning."
+The clock does not run during a try for extra point(s) following a touchdown.

 See also Questions & Answers and Curt Johnson's Answers for Coaches for further information.